safespring/docs/content/backup/install/tdp-for-mssql.md

     install_sched XXXYUUVJWDWG_DB PaSSvd Administrator qwerty "."
     ```

-In many cases the tsm scheduler has to be run as a local/domain user.
+In many cases the TSM scheduler has to be run as a local/domain user.
 This is depending on the security settings in SQL.
 Make sure to specify an account that can access SQL.

 ## Step 8 - Associate node